yizhoushen/1779-week-3-exercises/README.md

 ## Part 4: Complete the exercises in the Part4 folder:

-In this part, you will use templates rather than creating html emded in the python code.
+In this part, you will use templates rather than creating html embedded in the python code.

 Here are some resources for working with templates.